-- • Specific: Make a speech at the monthly meeting next week.
+- Specific: Make a speech at the monthly meeting next week.

-- • Measurable: Speech must cover points X, Y and Z and go for 3 minutes.
+- Measurable: Speech must cover points X, Y and Z and go for 3 minutes.

-- • Achievable/Attainable: Write a speech, practice and then make the speech.
+- Achievable/Attainable: Write a speech, practice and then make the speech.

-- • Relevant: Public speaking is a communication skill.
+- Relevant: Public speaking is a communication skill.

-- • Timely: Speech must be given next week.
+- Timely: Speech must be given next week.

 Think about how a professional development plan can help you

-Maybe you want to be better at your job, be able to help more people or want to take home some extra money at the end of the week to pursue your personal passions.
+Maybe you want to be better at your job and hone your professional skills, be able to help more people or want to take home some extra money at the end of the week to pursue your personal passions.

 Once you know where you want to go, you can work out how to get there.
-Create your own professional development plan, using a professional development template, so you know what educational, job specific and skill-set goals you’ll need to achieve.
+Create your own professional development plan, using a professional development template, so you know what educational, job-specific and skill-set goals you’ll need to achieve.